-select/3 Is true when List1, with Elem removed, results in List2.
+select/3 Is true when List1, with Elem removed, results in List2. select/4 Select two elements from two lists at the same place.

-select/4 Is true when select(X, XList) and select(Y, YList) are true, X and Y appear in the same locations of th selectchk/3 Semi-deterministic removal of first element in List that unifies with Elem.
+selectchk/3 Semi-deterministic removal of first element in List that unifies with Elem.

 selectchk/4 Semi-deterministic version of select/4.